-- the particulars of the subject to be certified (given name, surname, initials, nationality, and one email address (optional)); - the type and particulars (issuer, number, issuance date, expiry date) of the valid public identification document whose certified copy is attached (see paragraph 4.2.1) which demonstrates the subject's personal information listed above; - the candidate subscriber's contact telephone number and address (where the device, the PIN and any tax documents can be sent); - an email address, regardless of whether the subscriber applies for the certification of that email address, and/or a fax number where the subscriber can receive in a timely and valid manner information messages (e.g. certificate expiry alert and application form for certificate renewal) sent by the CSP; - certificate attesting to the authenticity of the applicant's signature after verification of its physical identity issued by a public authority or the competent LRAA employee.
+- the particulars of the subject to be certified (equivalent document providing sufficient proof of the subject's identity under the Greek legislation); - the type and particulars (issuer, number, issuance date, expiry date) of the valid public identification document whose certified copy is attached (see paragraph 4.2.1) which demonstrates the subject's personal information listed above; - the candidate subscriber's contact telephone number and address (where the device, the PIN and any tax documents can be sent); - an email address, regardless of whether the subscriber applies for the certification of that email address, and/or a fax number where the subscriber can receive in a timely and valid manner information messages (e.g. certificate expiry alert and application form for certificate renewal) sent by the CSP; - certificate attesting to the authenticity of the applicant's signature after verification of its physical identity issued by a public authority or the competent LRAA employee.
 As regards certification by a LRAA employee the conditions provided for to that end must be satisfied (see paragraph 4.2.1).